wpdavenport/learning_chef_solo/cookbooks.md

 ```

 ### Finding a Role Name Within a Recipe
-Within the posstgresql folder you will find a file called metedata.rb.
+Within the ntp folder you will find a file called metedata.rb.
 Once you open the file at the very top you'll see `name`.
 This is the name of the role for this cookbook.
 We will use this in our config when specifying a role.

 ### Roles
 "A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function" ~ chef site.